cardinalli-uh/cardinalli-uh.github.io/essays/jsreflect.md

 <h2> Waking Up to Javascript </h2>

 <img src="../images/codecademy_ss.png" style="float:right;">
 Prior to these past two weeks, I had a generally negative impression of Javascript.
 There was no specific reason.
 That Javascript was an somewhat inferior language just seemed to be general opinion to some - particularly online.
 As of writing, I honestly couldn't tell you whether or not Javascript is better than one language or another for a given task; but I'm definitely thinking many of those opinions were way off-base.
 Javascript has a very streamlined feel about it, and its accessibility and functionality make it clear why it is has become the code of choice for many businesses.
 Thus far, I have only completed the basic Javascript courses at two online code schools: Codecademy and freeCodeCamp.
 These introductory courses were relatively simple given I have already studied two semesters of Java; but I'm certain they'll prove useful for referencing syntax, as well as in continuing the development of my skills.

 <h2> The Smoother Java </h2>

-Two community college semesters of Java, capped by two weeks of Javascript, makes me an expert in neither.
+Aside from Javascript, I have some experience with the programming language Java.
+TO be clear, two community college semesters of Java, capped by two weeks learning Javascript, makes me an expert in neither.
 Certainly, it will take several more years of study and practice - even after I have attained my degree - before I can hope to be so proficient.
-However, there are clear and unavoidable distinctions between the two that even a novice programmer will notice immediately.
+However, any novice programmer would see that Java and Javascript are incredibly similar to one another. there are clear and unavoidable distinctions between the two that even a novice programmer will notice immediately.
 Personally, the first thing I noticed when beginning to work with Javascript was how intuitive it is when compared to Java.
 For instance, where Java requires specific identification of variables by data-type, ie.: int, float, double, char, string, etc.; Javascript allows the developer to simply: let variable = x; such that, Javascript automatically detects and interprets the data-type.

 ```java
 // Java example: